g-jackson/cs4098/README.md

 ### OpenEMR and Pathways Installation

-* Download and Run OpenEMR .deb installer (http://sourceforge.net/projects/openemr/files/OpenEMR%20Ubuntu_debian%20Package/4.1.2.7/openemr_4.1.2-3_all.deb/download)
+* Download and Run OpenEMR .deb installer from here: http://sourceforge.net/projects/openemr/files/OpenEMR%20Ubuntu_debian%20Package/4.1.2.7/openemr_4.1.2-3_all.deb/download
 * This installs 'openemr' folder into webroot
 * This folder will have to have read/write/execute capabilities by the webserver so chown-ing the openemr folder to the webserver will be nessecary (The required commands will be webserver and platform dependant):
 * `sudo chown -R www-data openemr`